 You are generally not responsible for unauthorized charges over $50 if you report the card within two days after you learn about the loss or theft, under federal law.
 You are also not responsible for any charges made after you report your card as missing.
 If thieves take your card number, but not your card, you are not responsible for unauthorized charges.

 That doesn’t mean you have nothing to worry about if you can’t find your credit card.
 If you don’t report the card as missing right away, you may still be liable for some or all charges.
 If you notify your bank more than two business days after you learn about the loss or theft, but less than 60 calendar days after your statement is sent to you, you may be liable for up to $500 in unauthorized charges.

 Another way you could be liable for charges is if you lent someone your credit card and didn’t get it back.
 For example, if you told someone they could use your card to buy gas, and they used it to fly to Las Vegas for the weekend, you may have a hard time convincing the bank that the charges were unauthorized.

 You can also have a problem if someone you know took your card.
 This happens more often than you would think.
 A friend or family member “borrows” someone’s card, and the wronged party has the difficult choice of potentially getting someone they know in trouble, and getting stuck with the bill.

-What should I do when my card is missing?
+What should I do when my card is lost or stolen?